mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]);
 ```

-Here we're using the size expression to get the value of the directors array.
-I'm wrapping it in this $cond conditional expression because if the value we specified as size doesn't evaluate to an array or is missing, size will error.
-So if directors is an array, return the size of directors.
-Otherwise, 0.
-As documents flow in, this will be evaluated, and documents with the same number of directors will be grouped together.
-All documents without director information or with an empty array for directors will be grouped as well.
+Here we're using the *size expression* to get the value of the *directors array*.
+I'm wrapping it in this *$cond conditional expression* because if the value we specified as *size* doesn't evaluate to an *array* or is missing, *size* will error.
+So if *directors* is an array, return the *size of directors*.
+Otherwise, *0*.
+As documents flow in, this will be evaluated, and documents with the same number of *directors* will be grouped together.
+All documents without *director* information or with an empty array for *directors* will be grouped as well.

-We call the field numDirectors, but could have given it any name we wanted.
-When documents are grouped together, we'll calculate a field called numFilms and just count how many documents match.
-We'll also average the metacritic information, and assign that to a field called averageMetacritic for all the matching documents in a group.
-Again, we could have specified any name for numFilms or averageMetacritic.
-Lastly, we'll just sort the documents in descending order.
+We call the field *numDirectors*, but could have given it any *name* we wanted.
+When documents are grouped together, we'll calculate a field called *numFilms* and just *count* how many documents match.
+We'll also *average the metacritic* information, and assign that to a field called *averageMetacritic* for all the matching documents in a group.
+Again, we could have specified any name for *numFilms or averageMetacritic*.
+Lastly, we'll just *sort* the documents in descending order.
 Let's see it in action.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.movies.aggregate([